Starter ProUpdated May 18, 2026

 • allowing users to disconnect their only login method

-• trusting client-side auth state for protected data
+• trusting client-side authentication state for protected data

-• mixing auth logic directly into unrelated product components
+• mixing authentication logic into unrelated product components

 Decision guideLink to section